thanhvo31/RuneAudio-Re1/README.md

 		- Copy the directories to /mnt/MPD/USB/<label>/ (or USB root on PC): bookmarks, coverarts, lyrics, playlists webradiopl and webradios

 ### Run automatically on initial boot
+- Greeting dialog with options for new user to go to Network page
 - Expand micro SD card partition to full.
 - Import extra directories or create new ones if not exist.
 - Update MPD library if migrate database not exist.